psyinfra/onyo/README.md

 ### Field Validation

-Values for the `type`, `make`, and `model` fields are checked against a field-specific allow-list in the config folder (see "Config Files").
-Entries can be strings or, for more complex needs, any valid [Python Regular Expression](https://docs.python.org/3/library/re.html#regular-expression-syntax).
+Values for the `type`, `make`, and `model` fields are checked against a field-specific list of reserved characters in the template .onyo/templates/default (see "Config Files").

-Values are checked for reserved characters before they are checked against the validation strings/patterns.

-One can effectively disable validation for a field by adding `.*` to the corresponding validation list.
+Additional templates with customized name schemes and reserved characters can be defined in that folder.

 ## File Contents